-Steps to addressing the Barriers to inclusion in a care environment
+Steps to addressing the Barriers to inclusion

-The number of Barriers identified, and Strategies and Actions developed will differ depending on the context and dynamics of each care environment and the current capacity and capability of educators.
+The number of Barriers identified, and Strategies and Actions developed will differ depending on the context and dynamics of the whole FDC service and the current capacity and capability of educators.

 A Barrier is something that is impacting the educators ability to include children with additional needs alongside their typically developing peers.